kaylamarietorres/python-uml-generator/README.md

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](COPYING).
-Feel free to use, modify, and distribute it with proper attribution.
+This copyleft license ensures that all modifications and distributions of this software remain free and open source, protecting the rights of users and contributors to run, study, modify, and share the code.

 ## 🙌 Acknowledgements